-Can attackers happen to have a phone with the same PWM frequency as that of the victim's phone?
-In the proposed system, the threshold we select is 0.03Hz.
-As shown in Fig. 4(b), 99.8% of the pairwise difference in frequency is larger than 0.03Hz.
+D. Can Attackers Happen to Have a Phone With the Same PWM Frequency as That of the Victim's Phone?

+In the proposed system, a QR code is designated legal when the difference between the estimated PWM frequency and characteristic frequency reported in the QR code is less then 0.03Hz.
+As shown in Fig. 4, 99.8% of the pairwise difference in frequency is larger than 0.03Hz.
 This would require that an attacker use 450 phones to achieve 90% success rate.
 Such an attack would indeed be possible; however, it would be prohibitively expensive.
-SCREENID is meant to enhance the security of QR codes; however, it cannot guarantee security.
+SCREENID is meant to enhance the security of QR codes with the hardware dimming feature; however, it cannot guarantee security.
 Note that SCREENID does not need customized techniques so that it can meanwhile incorporate with existing authentication schemes.
+For example, [23] uses the brightness pixel as fingerprint for differentiating screens.
+The future research could also focus on the extraction of additional screen characteristics as a complement to SCREENID to formulate fingerprints of greater depth.